 The School defines an Extension as any postponement of an assessment deadline in cases where the student can cite proven mitigating circumstances.

-Tutors in Creative Arts may permit a maximum extension of 10 (TEN) working days*, provided that appropriate evidence has been seen.
+Tutors in Creative Arts may permit a maximum extension of 10 (ten) working days*, provided that appropriate evidence has been seen.
 Please note that this is the MAXIMUM permitted extension-period and in many cases a shorter period of extension may be appropriate.

 The use of this form will extend the standard deadline for submission of work for the named student, module and assignment.
 Should the student fail to submit on the agreed extended date, then the University’s standard regulations concerning late work will be applied – using the date of the extended deadline as a reference.
-Ie. work submitted within 1 week of the extended deadline will be capped at 40 for undergraduate and 50 for postgraduate students, work submitted after 1 week of the extended deadline will receive a mark of 0).